projf/projf-explore/fpga-ad-astra/README.md

 This folder contains SystemVerilog designs to accompany the Project F blog post: **[FPGA Ad Astra](https://projectf.io/posts/fpga-ad-astra/)**.

 These designs make use of Project F [common modules](../common/), such as clock generation and display timings.
-Check the included iCE40 [makefile](ice40/Makefile) or Vivado [create_project.tcl](xc7/vivado/create_project.tcl) script for details of modules used.
+Check the included iCE40 [makefile](ice40/Makefile) or Vivado [create_project.tcl](xc7/vivado/create_project.tcl) script to see which modules are used.

 All the designs are under the permissive [MIT licence](../LICENSE), but the blog post is subject to normal copyright restrictions.
 The fonts included in this project are under different licences: see the individual font*.mem files for details.